 It may be wondered in what sense government money is an IOU.
 What, in other words, is the government’s obligation or promise when it issues the currency?
 Among its obligations is the promise to accept its own money (IOU) back again in payment of taxes.

-By way of analogy, suppose that your neighbor mows your lawn while you are away on holiday and you pay with a personal IOU.
+By way of analogy, suppose that your neighbor mows your lawn while you are away on holiday and you pay with a personal IOU, denominated in dollars.
 What you are doing is agreeing to accept back, in the future, your own IOU as payment for a service you will perform for your neighbor.
 Perhaps in the future you will wash your neighbor’s car and allow your neighbor to pay with the IOU you previously issued.
 So your promise, in issuing an IOU, is to accept it back at some later date in payment for services you agree to perform.

 Similarly, the government pays for various services with its money (IOU).
 It uses its money to pay teachers, medical practitioners, police officers and many other types of workers for their labor services.
 It also uses its money to pay businesses for various goods and services.
 These labor services and business activities are performed for the benefit of the community.
 The government undertakes to accept its own money (IOU) back from the community as payment for the provision of these goods and services.